mfranzke/datalist-polyfill/README.md

 As the browser vendors (Google Chrome vs. the others) don't seem to be aligned on this topic, I've decided to enable the `label`-attribute to serve as the definitive label being displayed, even if a value is being defined differing from the label.
 On different `value` and `text` values, both of them would get displayed within the suggestions, as Google Chrome does it.
 But if you define a differing `label`-attribute, its value would get displayed exclusively (as all the other browsers do it) to give you some flexibility on how to define those suggestions.
 Check out the „Different ways of defining an option“ section on the demo page regarding this topic.

+### `value` property on the `option` elements for IE 10 & IE 11 and EDGE

+As explained in detail below in the section "Microsoft Internet Explorer 10 & 11 and Microsoft EDGE", for fixing missing behaviour in IE 10+ and EDGE we're manipulating the `value` for the `option` elements in those browser so you can't access them securely as a getter, but would need to take the original values out of `data-originalvalue`.

 ### Microsoft Internet Explorer

 #### Microsoft EDGE